Definition and Significance of Walk-Off Wins in NPB

 Walk-Offs and Data Analytics Since the 2010s

 Since the 2010s, walk-off situations have become a subject of data analysis.
-In the 2023 NPB season, 24 walk-off home runs were recorded, and approximately 120 games ended on walk-off hits overall.
-From a sabermetric perspective, a batter s WPA (Win Probability Added) in a tied bottom-of-the-ninth at-bat can approach 0.5, making even a walk-off single one of the highest-leverage plays possible.
-In 2024, DeNA second baseman Shugo Maki hit four walk-off home runs in a single season.
-The introduction of the tiebreaker rule starting in extra innings from the 10th inning onward in 2018 has also changed walk-off patterns, with sacrifice flies becoming more common as runners start in scoring position.
-Dramatic walk-off finishes continued throughout the 2025 season as well, keeping high-WPA sayonara plays one of the biggest highlights of watching NPB.
+From a sabermetric perspective, a batter's WPA (Win Probability Added) in a tied bottom-of-the-ninth at-bat can approach 0.5, making even a walk-off single one of the highest-leverage plays possible.
+NPB's top-flight games still end in a tie after 12 innings; a tiebreaker has been trialed in farm-league games since 2025, and if it ever reaches the first team, extra innings starting with runners on base would change how walk-offs occur (not adopted at the top level as of August 2026).
+Dramatic walk-off finishes kept coming through the 2025 season, and high-WPA sayonara plays remain one of the biggest highlights of watching NPB.

-Extra-inning walk-offs generate a tension distinct from standard ninth-inning finishes.
-On October 8, 1994, the Chunichi-Yomiuri final regular-season game served as a winner-take-all pennant decider before 65,563 fans at Nagoya Dome; Yomiuri clinched the league title on Hiromitsu Ochiai's walk-off RBI hit in the 10th inning.
-In Game 5 of the 2006 Pacific League Playoffs, Nippon-Ham's Hichori Morimoto delivered a walk-off hit in the 12th inning, securing the franchise's first league championship in 25 years amid erupting cheers at Sapporo Dome.
+Walk-offs in extra innings, or in games still scoreless late, generate a tension all their own.
+In Game 2 of the 2006 Pacific League Playoffs' second stage, a scoreless pitchers' duel ended when Nippon-Ham's Atsunori Inaba beat out an infield hit and Hichori Morimoto raced home with the winning run - a walk-off that sealed the franchise's first league championship in 25 years amid erupting cheers at Sapporo Dome.
 Extended games exhaust pitching staffs and complicate pinch-hitting strategies, making managerial decisions pivotal.
 The sight of an entire stadium rising as one for a single swing represents the pinnacle of the live baseball experience.

 Why the Pacific League Produced More Walk-Offs

-Throughout NPB history, the Pacific League tended to see a higher ratio of walk-off finishes compared to the Central League.
-The designated hitter rule adopted by the Pacific League in 1975 meant pitchers did not bat ninth, keeping late-inning lineups intact and preserving offensive potential in the bottom of the ninth.
+One school of thought holds that the Pacific League has been structurally friendlier to walk-offs: the designated hitter rule it adopted in 1975 meant pitchers did not bat ninth, keeping late-inning lineups intact and preserving offensive potential in the bottom of the ninth.
 Additionally, during the 1970s through the 1990s, Pacific League parks drew smaller crowds and had lower seating capacities than their Central League counterparts, yet this intimacy fostered an intense cheering culture that created an atmosphere where players thrived in walk-off situations.
 After the 2004 league restructuring crisis revitalized Pacific League popularity, the gap between the two leagues narrowed from the 2010s onward.
-The Central League adopted the DH rule in 2022, and its effect on walk-off frequency remains a point of interest.
+The Central League has now decided to adopt the DH from the 2027 season (a decision made in August 2025), and how that changes the shape of walk-offs will be worth watching.

 Career Walk-Off Home Run Records and Legendary Sluggers

 Career walk-off home run records in NPB have concentrated among franchise sluggers who served as the face of their teams for years.
-Kazuhiro Kiyohara recorded 12 career walk-off home runs, tying the all-time record.
-Sadaharu Oh hit 11, underscoring his clutch credentials as a power hitter.
-In the Central League, Koji Yamamoto recorded 8, while in the Pacific League, Hiromitsu Kadota accumulated 9.
+Kazuhiro Kiyohara recorded 12 career walk-off home runs, the outright all-time record.
+Katsuya Nomura is second with 11 and Norihiro Nakamura third with 10, with Sadaharu Oh and Tsutomu Wakamatsu next at 8 - all hitters who anchored their lineups for years, their clutch credentials written in the numbers.
 A walk-off home run produces the spectacular sight of a batter circling the diamond at the exact moment the game ends, etching itself deeply into fan memory.
 Conversely, records also exist for pitchers who surrendered the most walk-off home runs, illustrating that the walk-off situation represents the ultimate crucible for closers.
 These career tallies serve as an index of sustained clutch performance that adds depth to NPB history.